rish07/rish07/README.md

 **About me:**

-- 👨🏽‍💻 I’m currently working on making myself better everyday! 🏆
+- 👨🏽‍💻 I’m currently working on making myself better every day! 🏆
 - 🌱 I’m currently learning Go-lang.
 - 💬 Ask me about anything, I am happy to help :)
 - ⚡️ Fun-Fact: I am an instrumentalist and a music composer too!
 I like playing several instruments 🎹 🎸